Once a time

 BAKER & BAKER'S We no bread.

-Of you've got no bread!
+Of course got no bread!

-Then is it you wish?
+Then what is it you

 What